Photographically Speaking

 Deferred success – When business is slow.
 “I’m going through a period of deferred success right now.”

-Digisaurus – A photographer who uses a digital camera that’s more than two generations old.
+Digisaurus – A photographer who uses a digital camera that’s more than three generations old.

 Digital diet – When a photographer’s spouse won’t let them buy another new camera.